The Best Way to Sell Your Business

 Finding the Right Broker: Like Dating, but for Business

-Choosing a broker from the True Business Builders website wasn’t a one-and-done deal.
+Choosing a broker from wasn’t a one-and-done deal.
 It’s kind of like dating; you need to find someone who clicks with you, understands your vision, and has your best interests at heart.
 I interviewed three brokers before finding the one.
 (Pro tip: don’t settle for the first one who flashes a fancy PowerPoint presentation.)

 What sold me on my broker was their straight-shooter attitude.
 No fluff, no “we’ll get you a billion dollars” nonsense.
 They took the time to understand my business—from our revenue streams to the quirks that made it unique.
 They also didn’t shy away from talking about potential challenges, which I respected.
 It’s like finding a friend who’ll tell you when there’s spinach in your teeth.